lyrasis/cv_merger/README.md

 verify that the enumeration, old and new values exist.
 If those preconditions are met then `old_value` will be merged into `new_value`.

+This process may delay application startup time so plan accordingly.

 ## Configuration

 By default the CSV is looked for in `/tmp/aspace/merger.csv`.